Aliases for APOC3 Gene

 GeneCards Summary for APOC3 Gene

 APOC3 (Apolipoprotein C3) is a Protein Coding gene.
 Diseases associated with APOC3 include Apolipoprotein C-Iii Deficiency and Coronary Heart Disease 1.
-Among its related pathways are Statin Pathway and Metabolism of fat-soluble vitamins.
+Among its related pathways are Lipoprotein metabolism and Statin Pathway.
 Gene Ontology (GO) annotations related to this gene include lipid binding and cholesterol binding.

 UniProtKB/Swiss-Prot Summary for APOC3 Gene